ksh-js-sdk-dev/kushki-js-sdk/README.md

   }
 }
 ```
-## Styling <a name="payout-token-styling"></a>
+## Styling <a name="card-payout-token-styling"></a>
 Consider the same methodology used on [Card Token Styles](#styling).
 The difference is that these styles target the specific fields for this tokenization method.
-It should also be noted that the isSubscription field is of type checkbox, so specific styles must be applied for that type of input.
+It should also be noted that the isSubscription field is checkbox's type, so specific styles must be applied for that type of input.
 More details [Click here](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/functions/CardPayouts.initCardPayoutToken.html#md:definition-custom-styles)

-## Events <a name="payout-token-events"></a>
+## Events <a name="card-payout-token-events"></a>
 Consider the same methodology used on [Card Token Events](#events).
 The difference is that these events target the specific fields for this tokenization method.
 More details [Click here](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/functions/CardPayouts.initCardPayoutToken.html#md:options-example)

-## Get Payout Token <a name="get-payout-token"></a>
+## Get Card Payout Token <a name="get-card-payout-token"></a>
-To get a payout token, you should call the [`requestCardPayoutToken`](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/interfaces/CardPayouts.ICardPayouts.html#requestCardPayoutToken) method on your card payout instance that was previously initialized, this method also validates if the fields have valid values, otherwise it will throw an exception
+To get a card payout token, you should call the [`requestCardPayoutToken`](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/interfaces/CardPayouts.ICardPayouts.html#requestCardPayoutToken) method on your card payout instance that was previously initialized, this method also validates if the fields have valid values, otherwise it will throw an exception

 This method returns a [`CardPayoutTokenResponse`](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/types/CardPayouts.CardPayoutTokenResponse.html) object that you will send to you backend and proceed with the charge of payment or subscription.
 This type can be [`CardPayoutSubscriptionTokenResponse`](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/interfaces/CardPayouts.CardPayoutSubscriptionTokenResponse.html) when the isSubscription field is checked and create a subscriptionId, otherwise can be [`CardPayoutUniqueTokenResponse`](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/interfaces/CardPayouts.CardPayoutUniqueTokenResponse.html) when get one-time token